ginstrom/paladin-novel/chapter-outline.md

 *   **Thematic significance**: Marks the beginning of Gond's transformation from self-focused mercenary to protector-leader.

 ### Chapter 6: Whispers in Stone
-*   After returning from Darach, Gond realizes they need more secure shelter.
+*   After returning from Blackwater, Gond realizes they need more secure shelter.
 *   Sim leads them to a ruined temple of Alanyi, hidden in the hills.
 *   Inside the ancient sanctuary, Gond experiences a subtle mystical encounter.
 *   The experience is ambiguous—could be divine touch or exhaustion-induced vision.